postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 ### Viewing iterations

-If you set an iteration number for the collection run, you can see the overview for each iteration by selecting one from the list on the right.
+If you set an iteration number for the collection run, you can access the overview for each iteration by selecting one from the list on the right.

 ## Sharing collection runs